-The table below shows the travel characteristics of the three counties related to work.
+Table 4.3 shows the travel characteristics of the three counties related to work.
 Chatham County is the employment center of the Savannah MSA, so more than half of the work force in Bryan County and Effingham County commute to Chatham County for work.